nedroden/OSCLAN/README.md

-# Neoc
+# OSCLAN

-Compiler for Neoc (neo-COBOL), a business-oriented toy language that compiles to MSIL.
+Compiler for OSCLAN (Old-SChool LANguage), a business-oriented toy language that compiles to MSIL.

 ## Context